Queen'scroft High School

 Candidate Handbook

-The exam boards have now published their provisional summer 2024 exam timetables.
-They can only be used as a guide for when exams may take place.
+The exam boards have now published their summer 2024 exam timetables.
 Students will be issued with a personal exam schedule in around February / March, which should be used as their final timetable.

 GCSE: Thursday 9 May to Wednesday 19 June